k1901157/ITServiceDesk-DailyTasks/README.md

 •	using API to search names for more information if need it.

 •	the last part to give the evaluation for all tasks in one year.

+      As per the total number of your opening and closed tasks, you will get your yearly evaluation.